lfnsyhd/auth-service-supabase/README.md

 5. Set up database:
    Create new database `auth_jwt_db` in postgresql based on `DB_NAME` in `.env` file.

+6. Import database (optional):
-   For example and running purpose, this project already including dumped postgre sql file named `public.sql` Import that into `auth_jwt_db`
+   For example and running purpose, this project already including dumped postgre sql file named `public.sql` and import it into `auth_jwt_db` database.

 ### Running the App